How and Why Do Cats Purr?

 What if my cat doesn’t purr?

 Should you worry if your cat doesn’t purr or does it only very occasionally?
-All cats are different and some are much more vocal than others.
+All cats are different, and some are much more vocal than others.
 There isn’t necessarily anything wrong with a kitty that doesn’t purr.
 In fact, it could be a sign of your cat being particularly well adjusted or calm.
-Some cats might prefer to communicate in other ways – with body language, other vocalisations or facial expressions.
+Some cats might prefer to communicate in other ways – with body language, other vocalizations or facial expressions.
 Some furry friends just might not have the musculature or respiratory support to be able to purr.
 If you have any concerns about a cat that has stopped purring, however, please ask your vet.

 Can a cat’s purr heal?

 Scientific American looked into the science behind purring and found that the frequency could provide some interesting insight.
 Kitties purr between 25 and 150 Hertz and sound frequencies within this range can promote bone healing and density.
 It can have a similar effect on tissue growth and healing too.
-The Scientific American theorises that cats have adapted to spend so much of the day resting that purring is a low-energy way to stimulate bones and muscles.
+The Scientific American theorizes that cats have adapted to spend so much of the day resting that purring is a low-energy way to stimulate bones and muscles.
 Similar frequencies are used in therapeutic medicine for humans.
 We already know that cat owners are at less risk of strokes or heart disease and that having a kitty can be good for your mental health.
 It seems, however, that your furry friend’s purr could be more than calming, it could even help you heal.